1alecthenice1/nixos-framework-config/docs/ISO-BUILD-GUIDE.md

 - **GUI:** Double-click "Install Framework NixOS" desktop icon
 - **Terminal:** Run `/etc/installer-script.sh`

+**⚠️ CRITICAL TPM Warning:**
+- DO NOT enroll TPM from the live ISO
+- TPM enrollment must be done from the installed system after reboot
+- PCR 7 values differ between ISO and installed system
+- Ignoring this will prevent your system from booting

 ## 🔧 Customizing the ISO

 ### Adding Packages